-- creation and/or alteration of military programs (whether or not involving Brazil); - development of third-party skills in technology for military programs; - discontinuance of the supply of spare parts and replacement parts for military aircraft; - transfer of our control; - any amendments to the list of corporate actions over which the golden share carries veto rights, including the right of the Brazilian government to appoint one acting member to our board of directors and the right of our employees to appoint two acting members to our board of directors and to the rights conferred to the golden share; and - changes to certain provisions of our bylaws pertaining to voting restrictions, rights of the golden share and the mandatory tender offer requirements applicable to holders of 35% or more of our outstanding shares.
+- discontinuance of the supply of spare parts and replacement parts for military aircraft; - transfer of our control; - any amendments to the list of corporate actions over which the golden share carries veto rights, including the right of the Brazilian government to appoint one acting member to our board of directors and the right of our employees to appoint two acting members to our board of directors and to the rights conferred to the golden share; and - changes to certain provisions of our bylaws pertaining to voting restrictions, rights of the golden share and the mandatory tender offer requirements applicable to holders of 35% or more of our outstanding shares.

 The matters listed above are subject to prior approval by our board of directors, followed by prior notices to the Brazilian government and to the Brazilian Ministry of Finance.
 Within 30 days from the notice, the Brazilian government, as holder of the golden share, may exercise its veto rights.
 After such period or the pronouncement from the Brazilian government, the board of directors shall meet.
 In case of rejection of the Brazilian government, the board of directors shall reconsider the previous resolution.
-In case of a proval or in the absence of a response from the Brazilian government within the 30-day period, the previous resolution will be ratified and will be deemed to have been approved by our board of directors.
+In case of approval or in the absence of a response from the Brazilian government within the 30-day period, the previous resolution will be ratified and will be deemed to have been approved by our board of directors.
 In certain cases, pursuant to our bylaws or applicable law, the matter must be subject to approval at a shareholders' meeting, and the Brazilian government shall also be entitled to exercise its veto rights related to that matter.